The Family Law: Reception and ratings

 During the run of its first series The Family Law averaged a national audience of 417,000.
 It was also the highest viewed program on SBS On Demand throughout the series.

 The program attracted an audience of 1.1 million views for its exclusive Facebook premiere of its first episode days before it aired on television.

 Critical reception

-The program has received critical acclaim from critics.
+The program has received positive reviews from critics.

 One critic from Daily Review Australia said "the core challenge is making a captivating comedy series about normal people living normal lives.
 The Family Law gives it a good crack, and has an amiable quality that many viewers will find endearing."

 Another critic from The Guardian said "there’s so much detail, warmth and gentle humour to the script, direction and production design that the characters and settings are relatable for anyone who grew up – or is growing up – in Australia."
 She gave the program 4 out of 5 stars.